emmenko/docs/docs/unique-aspects.md

 ![assets/unique/replaybutton.png](assets/unique/replaybutton.png)

-You can also replay an entire handler for the selected trace (including all functions within the handler).
-In this case the replay button in the upper right would replay both `DB::generateKey` and `DB::set`:
+Replay an entire handler for the selected trace (including all functions within the handler) in the upper right.
+This would replay `DB::generateKey` and `DB::set`.

 ![assets/unique/replayhandler.png](assets/unique/replayhandler.png)